KrauseFx/krausefx.com/_posts/2022-08-14-in-app-browsers.md

 ---

 As a reminder, just because an app is running JavaScript to collect metadata inside of an in-app browsing session does not mean it’s malicious or dangerous.
-There are many reasons to use an in-app browser, particularly when an app is accessing its own websites to complete specific transactions.
-For example, an airline app might not have the seat selection implemented natively for their whole fleet.
+There are many reasons to use an in-app browser, particularly when an app accesses its own websites to complete specific transactions.
+For example, an airline app might not have the seat selection implemented natively for their whole airplane fleet.
 Instead they might choose to reuse the web-interface they already have.
-If they weren’t able to inject cookies or JavaScript commands inside their webview, the user would have to re-login while using the app, just to select their seats.
+If they weren’t able to inject cookies or JavaScript commands inside their webview, the user would have to re-login while using the app, just so they can select their seat.

-However, there are data privacy & integrity issues when you use in-app browsers to visit non-first party websites, such as using Instagram to click on links that take you to third party websites.
-More importantly, those apps rarely offer an option to use a default browser, instead of the in-app browser.
+However, there are data privacy & integrity issues when you use in-app browsers to visit non-first party websites, such as how Instagram and TikTok show all external websites inside their app.
+More importantly, those apps rarely offer an option to use a standard browser as default, instead of the in-app browser.
 And in some cases (like TikTok), there is not even a button to open the currently shown page in the default browser.

 ## What's next?